325th Fighter Wing: F-35 Lightning II

 Following over two years of speculation, the Air Force announced in 2021 that 325th is set to be equipped with the F-35A Lightning II, the USAF's newest combat fighter.
 The wing will host three F-35 squadrons, altogether making up 72 aircraft.
-The first tranche of F-35A aircraft are expected to begin arriving at Tyndall in September or October of 2023.
+The first tranche of F-35A aircraft are expected to begin arriving at Tyndall in September or October 2023.
 In August 2023, the 95th Fighter Generation Squadron recovered the first four 325 FW assigned aircraft.